 Morondava is a terminally laid-back seaside town with sandy streets and gently decaying clapboard houses.
-There is not much to do or see in the town itself, and most people come here on their way to/from Parc National des Tsingy de Bemaraha or Réserve Forestière de Kirindy.
+There is not much to do or see in the town itself, and most people come here on their way to and from Parc National Bemaraha, Belo-sur-Mer or Réserve Forestière de Kirindy.
 It's also the starting point for the gruelling three-day, off-road 4WD adventure that connects western Madagascar to Tuléar in the country's south.
 Closer-to-town attractions include the iconic Allée des Baobabs.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Morondava.